clementdellaiera/dual_attacks/README.md

 analysis is not statistical: for the vast majority of choices of A, all targets satisfy the bound unconditionally and we can safely look at all targets without the risk of any false-positive.

+et W = (w1, ... , wN ) ∈ L^⊥_q(A_dual)^N be sampled
+according to D_{L^⊥_q(A_dual),qs}.

+# [DP24]

+To be able to work with the output of a lattice sieve in our analysis, we will make a heuristic assumption about the distribution of the lattice vectors that a lattice sieve algorithm outputs.

+**Heuristic 2.** Given a unit-volume lattice Λ, the output distribution of a lattice sieve with a saturation radius of rsat ≥ 1 and a saturation ratio of fsat ∈ (0, 1], is a list of vectors W ⊂ R^n of size N = 1/2 f_sat r^n_sat, where its elements are inde- pendently sampled uniformly at random from the ball of radius r_sat GH(n).

+This heuristic makes two simplifications on the output of a lattice sieve.
+The first simplification made in the heuristic is that not much changes when going from a list of N vectors that are the output of a sieve, to a list of N vectors that are each sampled uniformly from Λ ∩ r_sat GH(n) B^n.
+Although the heuristic allows for duplicates, many distinct values will be sampled, which gives a motivation for this simplification.
+As an illustration, consider the following: sampling n times uniformly from a set of size n yields in expectation a set of size n(1 − 1/e) ≈ 0.63n as n → ∞.
+The second simplification is that the lattice structure W ⊂ Λ is ignored in the output.
+The Gaussian Heuristic predicts that the norm of the lattice vectors follows a similar distribution as the norm distribution of points uniformly from the ball.
+When running a sieve on a random lattice, this assumption seems fair, because we do not expect the lattice to be distorted in any particular direction.
+Note that this heuristic does not assume all vectors are of the same length r_sat √n, as done in e.g. [GJ21].
+Instead the heuristic predicts there may be some shorter vectors w, albeit with smaller probability, but still most of the vectors are close to the boundary of the ball.
+The very short vectors are more beneficial in the dual attack than longer vectors, so the analysis will be more conservative when taking shorter vectors into account.